mapmanager/mapmanager.github.io/_posts/2015-04-20-stackdb-options-panel.md

  - **Default Zoom Width/Height (um)**.
 The amount to zoom in on annotations in [stack][stack] and [run plots][run-plot].
 This is used when an annotation is right-clicked and 'plot point/spine' or 'plot run' is selected.

+ - **Zoom (+/-)**.
+The fractional amount of the image to zoom at each step.
+Larger numbers will zoom more, smaller numbers will zoom less.
+Used when zooming an image with keyboard +/- or with ctrl + mouse-wheel.

+ - **Pan (% of view)**.
+The percent of the view to step when panning with keyboard arrow-kets.
+Larger numbers will pan more, smaller will pan less.

 <IMG class="img-float-right" SRC="images/mm3/options/options-stack-candy.png" WIDTH="150">

  - **Default Stack Candy**.
 Default window candy for each stack.
 These can be cycled in a stack window using keyboard shift+c.